How does alcohol move through the body, and how is it broken down?

 There can be some significant problems with herbal medications.
 Most are largely unregulated.
 How they are grown and processed affects their potency.
-If you’re going to use herbal medications, you need to be an informed consumer and not rely on someone else to assure that the herbal medications save and effective.
+If you’re going to use herbal medications, you need to be an informed consumer and not rely on someone else to assure that the herbal medications are safe and effective.
 Here are some of the problems you may find with herbal medications.

 Herbal products are commonly sold by weight.
 You know how much you’re getting by weight but not what the active ingredients are.
 Think about the difference between eating fresh salad greens and letting them dry out in the sun for several months.
 How plants are picked and processed affects the amount of active ingredients in them.
 The common recommendation is that if you’re going to use an herbal product stick with one brand so that what you’re getting is more consistent.

 Any herb may contain numerous chemicals.
 How much of what you’re getting varies between manufacturers and may even vary from one batch to the next.